The Bungle Bungles (Purnululu National Park): How to Visit Western Australia’s Iconic Domes

 The rugged rock formations of the Bungle Bungles

 Purnululu National Park, known for the Bungle Bungles, spans over 239,723 hectares.
 This UNESCO World Heritage Site showcases an array of geological wonders, including iconic beehive-shaped sandstone domes.
 These striped formations, with alternating bands of orange and black, result from sedimentary deposits, erosion, and weathering over time.
-The park’s unique beehive-shaped domes date back 350 million years.
-Wind and rain erosion sculpted these sandstone formations.
-The area remained largely unknown until a documentary in 1983 brought it to global attention.
-The park achieved World Heritage status in 2003 due to its geological and cultural significance.

 Cultural Significance to Aboriginal People

-The traditional custodians, the Kija and Jaru people, hold Purnululu sacred.
 The name “Purnululu” means “sandstone” in the Kija language.
 Aboriginal people have lived here for thousands of years.
 Their stories and traditions deeply connect with the land.
-The area is a natural wonder and a living cultural landscape, rich with stories and significant sites that have been integral to Aboriginal culture for generations.
+The area is a natural wonder and a living cultural landscape.
+It is rich with stories and significant sites.
+These sites have been integral to Aboriginal culture for generations.

 I flew over the Bungle Bungles from within Purnululu Nation Park with Helispirit